-For work in Pennsylvania, use the Pennsylvania Department of Environmental Protection and U.S. Army Corps of Engineers Joint Application.
+For work in Pennsylvania, submit the appropriate document from the Pennsylvania Department of Environmental Protection office.
 You may also write or call the office below for an application.
 It is important that you provide complete information in the application, as requested.

 Pennsylvania Department of Environmental Protection

 400 Market Street, 2nd Floor